17 Easy Onigiri Recipes (No Nori Seaweed!)

 edamame onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Take 3.5ounce/100g edamame from the pod, add to your rice, and mix.
+HOW TO PREPARE: Take 1 cup of edamame from the pod, add to your rice, and combine.

 Edamame

-Edamame is immature soybeans which is harvested when they are still green.
-These become soybeans when matured.
+Edamame is an immature soybean that is harvested when they are still green.
+These become soybeans when mature.
 It’s common to boil it and eat it as a snack or appetizer.

 Corn onigiri without nori seaweed on a plate with ingredients.